 - Store in an airtight container and refrigerate for 2 hours before serving (this duration helps to chill the salad and blend the flavors further).

-- Keep refrigerated.
-Enjoy within 5 days.
+- Once cooled, keep refrigerated.
+Enjoy within 1 week.

 - You may also choose to jar and seal Pickled Red Beet Salad (if choosing this option, let the salad cool completely after it is made, do not refrigerate and then transfer to jars).
 It will keep on a stable shelf for 6 months.